-If you are looking to building a centered, organized Montessori Guide in yourself, nurture happy, normalized children and want to create smooth, successful Montessori days, then you are in the right place!
+If you are looking to become a centered, organized Montessori Guide, nurture happy, normalized children and want to create smooth, successful Montessori days, then you are in the right place!

 In this training, we will be talking about three different ways of doing acts of service the Montessori way.

 As you watch or listen to this training, know that you will be able to get more information than what is included in this blog post.

 However, I really want to encourage you to take the time to watch or listen and take notes.